-On August 1, 2016, a purported stockholder of the Company filed a putative class action lawsuit in the U.S. District Court for the Southern District of New York against the Company, Jodie P. Morrison and Lee H. Kalowski, entitled Vaibhav Doshi v.
-Tokai Pharmaceuticals, Inc., Jodie Pope Morrison and Lee H. Kalowski, No. 1:16-cv-06106.
-The lawsuit alleges violations of Sections 10(b) and 20(a) of the Exchange Act and Rule 10b-5 promulgated thereunder by making allegedly false and misleading statements and omissions about the Company's clinical trials for its drug candidate, galeterone.
-The lawsuit seeks, among other things, unspecified compensatory damages in connection with the Company's allegedly inflated stock price between June 24, 2015 and July 25, 2016 as a result of those allegedly false and misleading statements, as well as interest, attorneys' fees and costs.
-An unfavorable resolution of this matter may have a material adverse effect on our results of operations and cash flows.
+On August 1, 2016, a purported stockholder filed a putative class action lawsuit in the U.S. District Court for the Southern District of New York against us, Jodie P. Morrison, and Lee H. Kalowski, entitled Doshi v.
+Tokai Pharmaceuticals, Inc., et al., No. 1:16-cv-06106 ("Doshi Action").
+The plaintiff seeks to represent a class of purchasers of our securities between June 24, 2015, and July 25, 2016, and alleges that, in violation of the Securities Exchange Act of 1934 ("Exchange Act") and Rule 10b-5 promulgated thereunder, defendants made false and misleading statements and omissions about our clinical trials for our drug candidate, galeterone.
+The lawsuit seeks, among other things, unspecified compensatory damages, interest, costs, and attorneys' fees.
+On October 3, 2016, the case was transferred to the U.S. District Court for the District of Massachusetts.